La Paloma-Lost Creek, Texas Air Quality

 What is the air quality in La Paloma-Lost Creek today?

-The current AQI in La Paloma-Lost Creek is 16, which is rated "Good".
+The current AQI in La Paloma-Lost Creek is 32, rated "Good".
+Air quality is good — outdoor activity is safe for everyone today.
 Air quality is satisfactory, and air pollution poses little or no risk.

 Is air quality in La Paloma-Lost Creek getting better or worse?

-Air quality in La Paloma-Lost Creek has been worsening in recent years.
-The median AQI rose from 40 in 2016 to 55 in 2025.
+Air quality in La Paloma-Lost Creek has been worsening.
+The median AQI has risen 15 points (from 40 in 2016 to 55 in 2025), a concern for local health officials.

 What is the most common air pollutant in La Paloma-Lost Creek?

-PM2.5 is the primary air pollutant in La Paloma-Lost Creek, responsible for the most air quality-impacted days in 2025.
-Particulate matter can originate from vehicle exhaust, wildfires, and industrial emissions.
+PM2.5 is the primary air pollutant in La Paloma-Lost Creek, responsible for 194 days (80% of monitored days) in 2025.
+Particulate matter originates from vehicle exhaust, wildfires, construction, and industrial activity.

 How many unhealthy air days does La Paloma-Lost Creek have per year?